sheroz/magma/cipher_magma/README.md

 [![Ferris the crab, encrypted in ECB Mode](https://raw.githubusercontent.com/sheroz/magma/main/magma_samples/tests/out/encrypted_ecb.ferris.bmp)](https://raw.githubusercontent.com/sheroz/magma/main/magma_samples/tests/out/encrypted_ecb.ferris.bmp)

-Please note that ECB mode has weaknesses and leaks information about the plaintext.
+Please note that ECB has weaknesses.
+It does not hide data patterns well and leaks information about the plaintext.
 ECB mode [is not recommended](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#ECB-weakness) for use in cryptographic protocols.

 ---